Introduction

 Freenet is a distributed, decentralized alternative to the centralized World Wide Web, designed to unleash a new era of innovation and competition, while protecting freedom of speech and privacy.

 Delegates, contracts, and user interfaces (UIs) each serve distinct roles in the Freenet ecosystem.
 Contracts control public data, or "shared state".
-Delegates act as the user's agent and can store private data on the user's behalf, while UIs provide an interface between these and the user through a web browser.
+Delegates act as the user's agent and can store private data on the user's behalf, while User Interfaces provide an interface between these and the user through a web browser.
 UIs are distributed through the P2P network via contracts.

-Freenet Kernel
+Freenet Core

 - Providing a user-friendly interface to access Freenet via a web browser